phbastosa/phbastosa/README.md

 ### More about 💡

- - 👨🏻‍💻 I really like to simulating things.
+ - 👨🏻‍💻 I'm really into simulating things.
- - 📈 I'm working with seismic imaging and seismic inversion.
+ - 📈 I'm working with seismic imaging and seismic inversion at [GISIS](https://github.com/GISIS-UFF).
- - 👨🏻‍🎓 Currently studying about 3D seismic tomography.
+ - 👨🏻‍🎓 Currently studying about 3D first arrival seismic tomography.
  - ⚡ Fun fact: I love to dance 🕺 and to play basketball 🏀.

  ### Languages and Tools 🛠